BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-My Side of the Mountain was first published in 1959².
+First published in 1959².
 </p>

 <hr/>

 <p>
-I read this when I was around 8 years old, in around 1998.
-It is a literary masterpiece.
+I read My Side of the Mountain when I was around 8 years old, in around 1998.
+It's a literary masterpiece.
 </p>

 <blockquote>